-217 km east of Ankara, is Yozgat, the history of which extends as far back as the Hittite period.
-It was an important residential area in Anatolia in those times, and Alisar, one of the main Hittite cities, lies inside the borders of this province.
+The province of Yozgat lies 217 kilometers (135 miles) east of Ankara.
+Its history extends as far back as the Hittite period when it was an important residential area in Anatolia during those times.
+Alisar, one of the main Hittite cities, lies inside the borders of this province.
 Bogazkoy and Alacahoyuk, though not being part of Yozgat, are near enough to reflect the central position of the site then, with notable ruins found in the district.

-Today's city of Yozgat, on the other hand, is rather new, founded in the 18th century by the Ottomans.
-Capanoglu Ahmet Pasha, who was the "Bey" of the Turkmens at that time, was the founder; and the Capanoglu Mosque which carries his name, stands as a remain of this period together with the Suleyman Bey Mosque.
+Today's city of Yozgat on the other hand is rather new; founded in the 18th century by the Ottomans.
+The founder, Capanoglu Ahmet Pasha, was the "Bey" of the Turkmens at that time.
+The Capanoglu Mosque carries his name and stands as a remain of this period together with the Suleyman Bey Mosque.

 The Nizamoglu Mansion was constructed in the 19th century and is a prominent building, presenting fine Turkish architectural style.
 It is an important house from the Ottoman period and is now used to exhibit ethnographical findings.
 Other traditional and restored buildings in the city are; Hayri Inal mansion, Muteber Divanlioglu mansion, Huzni Baba mansion, Zarife Nine mansion, Kayyumzade mansion, Asiyan mansion, Karslioglu mansion, and Mehmet Aga mansion.
 City museum housed inside the 19th century military building and Archaeological museum are other sites to visit in Yozgat.